antistereov/server-config/README.md

 Follow the [official guide](https://nginxproxymanager.com/guide/#quick-setup) to set up Nginx Proxy Manager.
 The setup is also covered in the subsection [DNS, Cloudflare, Proxy](#dns-cloudflare-proxy).

 > Make sure to add SSL certificates for your domain.
+The tutorial in the subsection [DNS, Cloudflare, Proxy](#dns-cloudflare-proxy) covers the process.

 Nginx Proxy Manager exposes the following ports: